oakes/Nightmod/TUTORIAL.md

 Follow these steps to build your game as a standalone jar file:

-* Create a [play-clj](https://github.com/oakes/play-clj) game.
-To do that, download [Nightcode](https://sekao.net/nightcode/), click "New Project", provide a name, and choose the "Game" option.
+* Create a [play-clj](https://github.com/oakes/play-clj) project.
+To do that, install [Leiningen](https://github.com/technomancy/leiningen) and run `lein new play-clj hello-world` in the terminal (replace `hello-world` with your game name).
-* Copy all the files from your Nightmod game to the `desktop/resources` folder in your Nightcode project.
+* Copy all the files from your Nightmod game to the `desktop/resources` folder in your Leiningen project.
 If you don't know where your Nightmod game files are stored, you can find them by clicking the "Open in File Browser" button in Nightmod's file pane.
 * Replace `desktop/src-common/.../core.clj` with [this one](https://gist.github.com/oakes/20e11ede32df6168e6ed).
-* In your new core.clj file, replace every instance of "my-game" with whatever name you provided to Nightcode.
+* In your new core.clj file, replace every instance of "my-game" with whatever name you provided to Leiningen.
-* You can try it out by clicking "Run" in Nightcode, and build a jar file with "Build".
+* You can try it out by going to the `desktop` directory and running `lein run`, or build a jar file with `lein uberjar`.